normhal/DCCppEX-Nextion-Controller/README.md

 A basic requirement was that it would run on as many platforms as possible and thus use limited "Device Specific" features.
 Arduino variants from an Arduino Pro Mini, up to ESP32 devices, STM32, and others, should be able to be used, with minimal design and feature restrictions.

 IMHO, the Nextion range of displays offer a great blend of features, performance and ease of use.
 Nextion ".tft" binaries are available for Basic and Enhanced Displays of 3.2, 3.5 and 5.0 inch sizes.
 Some experimental work has been done for the 4.3 inch variants if anyone is interested.
-In view of a previous (negative) experience, the Nextion HMI "Source" files are available on request.
+In view of a previous (negative) experience, the Nextion HMI "Source" files are available only on request.

 The DCC++ protocol was chosen in order to be compatible with both DCC++ and DCC-EX Command Stations.
-A future (ESP32 only) version is being considered and will possibly only be for DCC-EX environments.
+A future (ESP32 or Pico W only) version is being considered and will possibly only be for DCC-EX environments.

 # Disclaimer:-(